The 41-Year-Old Virgin Who Knocked Up Sarah Marshall and Felt Superbad About It

-The 41-Year-Old Virgin Who Knocked Up Sarah Marshall and Felt Superbad About It is an American feature film parody that spoofs several of Judd Apatow's films: The 40-Year-Old Virgin, Knocked Up, Superbad, and Forgetting Sarah Marshall.
+The 41-Year-Old Virgin Who Knocked Up Sarah Marshall and Felt Superbad About It is a 2010 American parody film that spoofs several of Judd Apatow's films: The 40-Year-Old Virgin, Knocked Up, Superbad, and Forgetting Sarah Marshall.
 The main plot follows Andy (Bryan Callen), a 41-year-old who desperately wants to lose his virginity, along with his teenage roommates who have similar goals.

 According to producer and director Craig Moss, the original title was much longer, "more of a paragraph", and had to be cut down to the final version.
 On set, the film was called Slumdog Virgin, a reference to a spoof of Slumdog Millionaire included in the film.

 The film was released direct-to-DVD on June 8, 2010.

 Plot

 Andy is a 41 year old virgin who lives with his "high school age" friends Seth, Sanjay, Jonah and Michael.
 He works part-time at a club as a failed standup comedian with his friend Blaqguy, who suffers from Benjamin Button's Disease.
 Seemingly oblivious to any attempts by women to sleep with him, he has remained a virgin and has not even masturbated, much to the chagrin of Blaqguy.

 One night at the club, he meets Kim and seems to hit it off with her but she receives a promotion and leaves abruptly, leaving behind her false leg.
-Later that night over a poker game, his friends learn of Andy's lifelong virginity and attempt to help him lose it by various means, all of which fail specaturly.
+Later that night over a poker game, his friends learn of Andy's lifelong virginity and attempt to help him lose it by various means, all of which fail spectacularly.

-He later meets Sarah Marshall, who immediately takes a liking to Andy despite his awkward nature.
+Andy later meets Sarah Marshall, who immediately takes a liking to him despite his awkward nature.
 After vomiting in his car, she attempts to sleep with him but he loses his confidence and flees.
 Confronted by Seth, Andy regains his confidence and returns to Sarah but discovers Blaqguy, now in his pubescent stage, sleeping with Sarah.
-A fight breaks out between the two, which ends with Andy covered in feces.
-The next day, Sarah arrives at Andy's apartment fully pregnant (to due to her being half Mexican), claiming that the child is Andy's.
+A fight breaks out between them, which ends with Andy covered in feces.
+The next day, Sarah arrives at Andy's apartment fully pregnant (due to her being half Mexican), claiming that the child is Andy's.
 He denies it and she leaves him.